Radilovk/bodybest/README.md

 Open `assistant.html`, choose a file and it will be converted to a Base64 string and sent to `/api/analyzeImage` as JSON with fields `userId`, `imageData`, `mimeType` and an optional `prompt` describing what you want to see.
-The worker forwards the image data to the configured vision model and returns a JSON summary describing the detected objects or text.
+The worker forwards the image data together with your text prompt to the configured vision model and returns a JSON summary describing the detected objects or text.

-Example `curl` request:
+Example `curl` request sending both image and text:

 ```bash
 curl -X POST https://<your-domain>/api/analyzeImage \